 Rainbow trout splash about in the crystal clear spring waters, slimy eels dwell in shallow ponds and then we have the Llamas, goats, sheep, opossums, and Captain Cook pigs; to name just a few examples of NZ wildlife found here.
 There are also screeds of different types of ducks and birds including our cheeky native Kea.

-Try not to rush through as these types of places are to be savoured, if only to get the maximum out of the experience.
+These types of places are to be savoured, if only to get the maximum out of the experience.
 Take the time to sit and feed the trout (they sell food for this), or stroke the Llamas, sheep and the donkey.
 It's not only the children that love doing this.

 The last time I visited this Rotorua wildlife park I happened to come upon a toddler, her mum and grandpa.
 They were surrounded by a mother